doums/oterm/README.md

 ### vimscript API
 ```
-call oterm#spawn({ 'command': ['nnn'], 'callback': funcref('s:exit_cb'), 'layout': { 'left': 40, 'min': 50 }, 'name': 'nnn' })
+call oterm#spawn({ 'command': 'nnn', 'callback': funcref('s:exit_cb'), 'layout': { 'left': 40, 'min': 50 }, 'name': 'nnn' })
 ```

 #### `command`
-A list of string, the command and its arguments.
+A string, the command and its arguments.
 Optional, default to the user shell.

 #### `callback`
 A funcref, a function that will be called when the process exits.
 Receives as arguments the job data and the exit status.
 Optional.